How To Plan Your Video Content: Tips For Sales & Marketing Teams

 What is the video going to say?

 Finally, we need to think about what your video is going to say.
 Sounds really obvious, but you'll need to write a script.
 You can't just wing it.
 I love to think that I can wing it, but very few people can.
 So write a script, get somebody on your team to proof it and make sure that it's getting the right message across.
 And don't forget to rehearse.
 We can't all be one shot wonders this particular video, this, by the time that it goes out, it'll probably be my 17th take and I've written a script and rehearsed, so make sure you rehearse and write a script.
 Here's some takeaways for you.
 Remember to decide on the type of video before you film and why that's the video that you're going to make.
 Write a script.
 Have your buyer personas in mind constantly, and educate whoever the videos for.
 If It's not providing value, there's no point in doing a video.
 That's Noisy Little Monkey.
 I am, Katie.
 If you've got any questions at all, then you know where we are.
 Thank you so much for watching this video.
 Bye.

-For more marketing and sales tips, head to Noisy Little Monkey's weekly Business as Unusual webinar!
+For more digital marketing and sales tips, head to Noisy Little Monkey's weekly Business as Unusual webinar!